Keyboard shortcuts

 Windows

-CPU power is read from Hubblo’s RAPL Windows kernel driver via DeviceIoControl.
-The driver exposes RAPL data through a Windows device interface, returning power in watts directly.
+CPU power is read from Hubblo’s/Scaphandre’s RAPL Windows kernel driver via DeviceIoControl.
+The driver exposes Intel or AMD RAPL MSR energy counters through a Windows device interface; Joular Core reads those counters and converts energy deltas over elapsed time to watts.

 CPU utilisation is read from the Win32 API via GetSystemTimes(), which returns idle, kernel, and user times as FILETIME structures.
 Utilisation is computed from the deltas between two successive calls.